The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Introduction

 \section{Introduction}

 The scattering problem in periodic structures has long been an important topic in the numerical analysis community.
-Indeed, when an electromagnetic wave is incident on the periodic structures, in addition to the scattering part, there are certain propagating modes which travel along the periodic structure.
-Mathematically, we consider the periodic scattering problem in $\mathbb{R}^2$.
-We assume that the wave number $k$ is homogeneous in $\mathbb{R}^2$ and the refractive index $\gamma(x)$ is $\Lambda$-periodic in the $x_1$ direction.
+When an electromagnetic wave is incident on the periodic structures, in addition to the scattering part, there are certain guided modes which travel along the periodic structure.
+In the present paper, we consider the periodic scattering problem in $\mathbb{R}^2$.
+We assume that the wave number $k$ is homogeneous in $\mathbb{R}^2$ and the refractive index $\gamma(x) \in L^{\infty} ( \mathbb{R}^2)$ is $\Lambda$-periodic in the $x_1$ direction.
 That is to say,